3MAH/3mah.github.io/scripts/README.md

 └── surfaces_0.vtp … surfaces_8.vtp   # 9 unit-cell TPMS for the surfaces grid
 ```

-These files were generated with [Microgen](https://3mah.github.io/microgen-docs/).
+The meshes were generated with
-If you need to regenerate them, the recipes are in the Microgen examples
+[Microgen](https://3mah.github.io/microgen-docs/); the recipes are in
-(see `microgen-docs/examples/...`); the on-disk copies in this repo's
-`_render_inputs/` are also kept around locally for convenience.
+its example gallery.

+If/when these stabilise and become worth archiving, `scripts/fetch_inputs.py`
+is ready to download them from a Zenodo deposit (set `ZENODO_RECORD` in
+that file once a record is published; the SHA-256 manifest is already
+pinned).
+For now, the file is dormant.

 ## Running